JJJJJJH/Jupyter-Notebook/README.md

 # Jupyter-Notebook
++ all files are ipython

 + Learning Notes for books;
 + Game of Life Data project
-+ Will add more soon
++ Will add more soon...